-I study conflict and intervention, with a focus on the politics and ethics of humanitarian intervention and the infrastructures that they use.
-My current research project concerns a radio early warning network in rural Congo, where I am studying varying ethics of protection, rural connectivity, everyday use of technology, militarism and humanitarianism, and borders in ungoverned spaces.
+I study conflict and intervention, with a focus on the politics and ethics of humanitarian interventions and the infrastructures that they use.
+My current research project concerns a radio early warning network in rural Congo.
+In studying the politics, history, labor, and routines of the early warning network, I am interested in varying definitions of (in)security, rural connectivity, everyday use of technology, militarism and humanitarianism, ethics of protection, sound, idioms of technology, histories of intervention, politics of community self-defense, and radio technologies.

 You can see my publications related to my research here.